 Amongst the requirements to be eligible for probation, the offender’s age is an important factor because it is not common for offenders aged 21 or older to be given probation.
 Such adult offenders must show an extremely strong likelihood for reform in order to be given probation.

 Defences you can rely on if you have been charged with the offence of voyeurism include:

 1. You did not intend to come into possession of or have access to the voyeuristic images or recordings

 For this defence, you must have also taken steps to stop coming into possession of, or stop having access to, the voyeuristic images or recordings as soon as possible.

-2. You committed the offence of voyeurism without malice and with reasonable cause
+2. You carried out the act without intent to cause injury to the alleged victim, and with reasonable cause

 Examples of this are for purposes of investigating an offence or for court proceedings or national security, and you did not keep the voyeuristic images or recording any longer than reasonably necessary or required for the specified reason.